Top of main content

 What is a VISA debit card?

 A VISA debit card directly links to your transactional account.
 That means, the money on the VISA debit card is your own, and you can use the card to withdraw, pay and transfer the money as much as your account balance.
-There are banks that don't put a limit on amount of money you can use in your bank account while others will require the debit cardholders to maintain a minimum account balance.

 Learn more about HSBC VISA Debit Card